 BSE – Becoming Safely Embodied Groups

 Often the effects of trauma can have a significant impact on daily life long after painful events have passed.
-In Becoming Safely Embodied group we introduce and practice tools that will help individuals live a more peaceful life in the present moment.
+In Becoming Safely Embodied groups, we introduce and practice skills that will help individuals live a more peaceful life in the present moment.